Michael Keaton: 2000–2013: Limited roles and venture into voice acting

 In the early 2000s, Keaton appeared in several films with mixed success, including Live From Baghdad (2002, for which he was nominated for a Golden Globe award), First Daughter (2004, playing the President of the United States), White Noise (2005) and Herbie: Fully Loaded (2005).
 While he continued to receive good notices from the critics (particularly for Jackie Brown), he was not able to re-approach the box-office success of Batman until the release of Disney/Pixar's Cars (2006), in which he voiced Chick Hicks, a green race car with a mustache, who frequently loses his patience with losing to his longtime rival, Strip Weathers, a.k.a.
 The King, voiced by Richard Petty.

-On New Year's Day of 2004, he hosted the PBS TV special Mr. Rogers: America's Favorite Neighbor.
+On New Year's Day of 2004, he hosted the PBS television special Mr. Rogers: America's Favorite Neighbor.
 It was released by Triumph Marketing LLC on DVD September 28, 2004.
 In 2006, he starred in Game 6, about the 1986 World Series bid by the Boston Red Sox.
 He had a cameo in the Tenacious D short film Time Fixers, an iTunes exclusive.
 The 9-minute film was released to coincide with Tenacious D in The Pick of Destiny.
 Keaton reportedly was cast as Jack Shephard in the series Lost, with the understanding that the role of Jack would be a brief one.
 Once the role was retooled to be a long-running series regular, Keaton withdrew.
 The part was then given to actor Matthew Fox.
 The show ran for six seasons, with the Shephard role continuing throughout.